jcamachado/gpu_practice/notes/computer_graphics.md

 To solve this we will have to do "blending".
 That is a kind of average of values from neighboring coordinates on the texture. and average all 9 values.

+### Shadow (Spotlight)

+Will work similarly to the camera.
+Like the image cone of light has a canvas on the other side of objects.

 ### Gamma Correction

 We expect that the color input to the system to be output on the screen.
 But this is not what happens.